Learning Explicit Single-Cell Dynamics Using ODE Representations: Experiments

 Following \citet{tong2020trajectorynet,tong2024otcfm}, we evaluate model performance by measuring how closely it reproduces the marginal distribution of a held-out time point.
 Each intermediate day is left out in cross-validation fashion to obtain one comprehensive score per dataset.

-\paragraph{Metric.} For easy comparison with SOTA methods, we follow \cite{tong2020trajectorynet} and report results in terms of the 1-Wasserstein distance in the PCA subspace ($W_1$ or otherwise EMD).
+\looseness=-1\textbf{Metric.} For easy comparison with SOTA methods, we follow \cite{tong2020trajectorynet} and report results in terms of the 1-Wasserstein distance in the PCA subspace ($W_1$ or otherwise EMD).
 We use the exact linear programming EMD from the \texttt{POT} (Python Optimal Transport) package \citep{flamary2021pythonot}.
 The EMD metric measures the minimum cost of transporting probability mass to transform one distribution into another, where a lower score represents a closer match of distributions.

-\paragraph{Baselines.} We compare with the 3 SOTA methods for this task, namely OT-MFM \citep{kapusniak2024metric}, OT-CFM \citep{tong2024otcfm} and DeepRUOT \citep{zhang2025deepruot}.
+\textbf{Baselines.} We compare with the 3 SOTA methods for this task, namely OT-MFM \citep{kapusniak2024metric}, OT-CFM \citep{tong2024otcfm} and DeepRUOT \citep{zhang2025deepruot}.
 We found the pre-processing of DeepRUOT to be different from the other approaches, which is why we reran the experiments for DeepRUOT with exactly the same input data as the other methods.
 We also report the performance of other relevant previous works on this problem as indicated in the results Table~\ref{tab:performance}.
 As an intuitive bar to cross, we additionally compute the performance of solely interpolating the optimal transport map between two consecutive time points and refer to it as OT-Interpolate.

-\paragraph{Results.} Table~\ref{tab:performance} summarizes the results on all three datasets.
+\looseness=-1\textbf{Results.} Table~\ref{tab:performance} summarizes the results in 5-dimensional PCA subspace on all three datasets.
+This setting is the most realistic in terms of scientific application, as trajectory inference is typically done in low-dimensional PCA subspaces, which capture most of the variance (See Appendix~\ref{app:low_dim_pca_embeddings} for more details).
 Cell-MNN achieves the best performance on EB and Multi, and ranks second on Cite, leading to the highest average performance across datasets.
 Notably, Cell-MNN is the only method that outperforms our proposed OT-Interpolate benchmark on all datasets.
 We think this is an important additional result, because any method that trains on velocities that are derived from the OT map implicitly treats OT-Interpolate as the ground truth.
 This also explains the strong performance of OT-Interpolate.
-Given the above, Cell-MNN delivers highly competitive predictive performance for single-cell interpolation.
+In Appendix~\ref{app:high_dim_interpolation}, we provide additional evaluations in 50- and 100-dimensional PCA subspace showing that Cell-MNN performs competitively in these settings as well.